 In a Democracy, “we the people” have some responsibility for the laws that are in place through the people we have elected.
 If those laws are unjust, we have some responsibility to change them.
 We have some responsibility in a land in which we have freedom of speech to speak up.

 (I note that the initial instruction to Joshua and the nation of Israel on entering the land was to drive out all the inhabitants.
 This is a one-time instruction.
 God was establishing His people in the land He gave them and setting them up for a kingdom ruled by God without the influence of foreign gods.
-But I don’t think we can equate what God was doing with the nation of Israel with the United States of America.)
+The global, universal instructions on welcoming and protecting strangers overrides the time and situation-specific instruction to drive out the inhabitants.
+I also don’t think we can equate what God was doing with the nation of Israel with the United States of America.)

 The terms Hoffmeier identifies do have different connotations, as Marinov discusses, but the difference between legal and illegal is not among the different connotations.
 All three words are used of strangers living in and among the Israelites, and the Israelites were instructed to welcome them, without distinction, and provide for them.